What is an individual income tax return - IR3?

 - have a non standard balance date.

-You can check in myIR to see if you need to complete an individual tax return.
+You can check to see if you need to complete an individual tax return.

-If this is the first year you need to complete an individual tax return you can do this in myIR.
+If you need to complete an individual income tax return, you can do this in myIR.

 When is your individual tax return due?